-For the periods presented, we calculate organic revenue growth by dividing (i) organic revenue for the period presented less organic revenue in the corresponding period in the prior year by (ii) organic revenue in the corresponding period in the prior year.
-If revenue from certain acquisitions, divestitures or A2P 10DLC fees is included in organic revenue in the period presented, then revenue from the same acquisitions, divestitures and A2P 10DLC fees is included in organic revenue in the corresponding period in the prior year for purposes of the denominator in the organic revenue growth calculation.
+For the periods presented, we calculate organic revenue growth by dividing (i) organic revenue for the period presented less organic revenue in the corresponding period in the prior year by (ii) organic revenue in the corresponding period in the prior year by (ii) organic revenue in the corresponding period in the prior year.
+If revenue from certain acquisitions, divestitures or A2P 10DLC fees is included in organic revenue in the period presented, then revenue from the same acquisitions, divestitures and A2P 10DLC fees is included in organic revenue in the period presented, then revenue from the same acquisitions, divestitures and A2P 10DLC fees is included in organic revenue in the corresponding period in the prior year for purposes of the denominator in the organic revenue growth calculation.
 As a result, the denominator used in this calculation will not always equal the organic revenue reported for the prior period.
 Segment-level organic revenue growth is calculated using the same methodology, but using (and excluding, as applicable) only revenue attributable to the applicable segment.